apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
       </td>
       <td>
-        <p>Similar to a SQL IN clause.
+        <p>Similar to an SQL IN clause.
 In returns true if an expression exists in a given table sub-query.
 The sub-query table must consist of one column.
 This column must have the same data type as the expression.</p>
 {% highlight java %}
 Table left = ds1.toTable(tableEnv, "a, b, c");
 Table right = ds2.toTable(tableEnv, "a");